Disjoint induced subgraphs of the same order and size: Introduction

 As expected, one can say more about $f(G)$ when $G$ belongs to certain special graph classes.
-For example, Axenovich, Martin and Ueckerdt \citep{AxeMarU} showed that $f(G) \geq \lceil n/2 \rceil-1$ when $G$ is a forest; this is clearly best possible.
+For example, Axenovich, Martin and Ueckerdt~\citep{AxeMarU} showed that $f(G) \ge \lceil n/2 \rceil-1$ when $G$ is a forest; this is clearly best-possible.
 Indeed, it is possible to get quite close to the trivial upper bound of $n/2$ when we restrict our attention to sparse graphs.
-In their paper \citep{CarYus}, Caro and Yuster showed, for any fixed $\alpha > 0$, that if $G$ is a graph on $n$ vertices, then $f(G) \geq n/2 -o(n)$ provided $G$ has at most $n^{2-\alpha}$ edges (or non-edges).
-Axenovich, Martin and Ueckerdt \citep{AxeMarU} later showed that the same holds for graphs with at most $o(n^2/ \log^{2}{n})$ edges.
+In their paper, Caro and Yuster showed, for any fixed $\alpha > 0$, that if $G$ is a graph on $n$ vertices, then $f(G) \ge n/2 -o(n)$ provided $G$ has at most $n^{2-\alpha}$ edges (or non-edges).
+Axenovich, Martin and Ueckerdt~\citep{AxeMarU} later showed that the same holds for graphs with at most $o(n^2/ (\log n)^2)$ edges.

-Our main aim in this paper is to considerably narrow the gap between the best known upper and lower bounds for $f(n)$, and thereby answer a question of Caro and Yuster \citep{CarYus}.
+Our main aim in this paper is to narrow considerably the gap between the best known upper and lower bounds for $f(n)$, and thereby answer a question of Caro and Yuster~\citep{CarYus}.